Luciano-Grana/techcorp-policy-qa/docs/CI_CD_SETUP.md

 **How it works**:
 1. You push code to `main` branch
-2. GitHub Actions runs tests
+2. GitHub Actions runs tests (~2-3 minutes)
-3. If tests pass, Railway detects the push
+3. **Railway waits for CI to pass** ✅
-4. Railway automatically rebuilds and deploys
+4. Once tests pass, Railway automatically rebuilds and deploys
+5. Your app goes live with verified code

 **No secrets required** - Railway uses OAuth with GitHub

+### Railway "Wait for CI" Setting

+**✅ ENABLED** - Railway waits for GitHub Actions to pass before deploying

+This prevents broken code from being deployed:
+- If tests fail → Railway does NOT deploy ❌
+- If tests pass → Railway deploys automatically ✅

+**To verify this setting**:
+1. Go to Railway Dashboard → Your Service
+2. Settings → GitHub
+3. "Wait for CI" should be **ON**

+This ensures only tested, working code reaches production.

 ### Optional: Railway Token (Advanced)